-Globalization Partners makes it easier to expand to countries such as Bahrain with our Global Expansion Platform™.
+Globalization Partners makes it easier to expand to countries such as Bahrain with our solution.
 Since we act as the Employer of Record, we’re responsible for hiring employees that work for your company and ensuring they have the right work permits.
 When you choose our team, you can focus your time on growing your company and bottom line.

 What Types of Work Visas Are There in Bahrain?

 If you wish to hire foreign employees to work in Bahrain, you must know whether they need a visa.
 All nationals of the six Gulf states, also known as the Gulf Cooperation Council (GCC) member states, and British citizens by birth can come to Bahrain without a visa.
 British citizens can stay for up to a month and get a short extension through the Directorate of Immigration and Passports.

 All other individuals must apply for one of the following visas:

 - Tourist visa: This visa is issued for two weeks to citizens from the EU, Australia, Canada, Hong Kong, Japan, New Zealand, and the US.
 It does not allow for employment.

 - Visitor visa: Other foreign nationals that want to come to Bahrain through this visa need the sponsorship of a Bahraini, who applies on the visitor’s behalf.
 It’s valid for a month and doesn’t allow employment.